 - Note the drifter unit number.

-- Dispose the remaining drifter structure, which are made of unpainted wood and metal, according to local regulations.
+- Dispose the remaining drifter structure, which is made of unpainted wood and metal, according to local regulations.

 - Try to remember the location and time at which you found the drifter!
 If the tracker failed or ran out of battery power before grounding it might have drifted for some time - and we would like to know that!

-In any case, please do not touch the GPS, as you might desactivate or switch it off.
+In any case, please do not push any buttons on the GPS, as you might deactivate it.

 Many thanks for you help!